j-blanks/django-constrainedfilefield/README.md

 ## Usage
 ### Validate single file
+The field can be used in forms or model forms like a normal `FileField`.
+If a user tries to upload a file which is too large or without a valid type, a form validation error will occur.

+#### Creating form from model
 Create a model and add a field of type `ConstrainedFileField`.
 You can add a maximum size in bytes and a list of valid mime types that will be allowed.
 The list of all mime types is available
 here: http://www.iana.org/assignments/media-types/index.html.